Witness heard "non-stop shouting" before Pistorius shooting

 He also cited a witness in the upscale gated community near Pretoria where Pistorius lived as saying he heard a shot, followed 17 minutes later by more shots.
 Another witness spoke of a shot, followed by screams, then more shots, he said.

-After a vigorous cross-examination from Pistorius' defence, a rattled Botha halved his original estimate of the distance between the witnesses and Pistorius' home to 300 metres.
+After a vigorous cross-examination from Pistorius' defense, a rattled Botha halved his original estimate of the distance between the witnesses and Pistorius' home to 300 meters.

-Lead defence counsel Barry Roux challenged Botha, describing oversights and slip-ups in the initial police investigation.
+Lead defense counsel Barry Roux challenged Botha, describing oversights and slip-ups in the initial police investigation.

 He disputed the policeman's reference to "testosterone", saying the substance found in Pistorius' bedroom was a legitimate herbal remedy called "testo-composutim co-enzyme".